"We're gonna say no to subsidizing big oil and say yes to passing a Green New Deal."

 In a 2015 interview, Castro said that while he had concerns about the safety of fracking, he supported the practice as long as it is well regulated.
 "I believe that there is a utility to it and that it has a strong economic value, that natural gas is an important component of our energy future and at the same time keeping an open mind as research continues to come in," he said.

-- Castro has said that his first executive order as president would be to recommit the U.S. to the Paris climate agreement.
+- To help pay for investments in renewable energy and resilience, Castro says he supports a "carbon pollution fee," but the plan doesn't go into detail.
+Castro promises to "immediately stop" fossil exploration and extraction on public lands and end fossil fuel production subsidies.
+He has also said that his first executive order as president would be to recommit the U.S. to the Paris climate agreement.

 - The housing plan also calls for zoning changes to increase housing density, boost public transportation use over personal vehicles and make new development more resilient to the effects of climate change.

-- Like several of the Democratic candidates, Castro has pledged that his campaign won't accept contributions from fossil fuel companies.
+- Like several of the Democratic candidates, he has vowed that his campaign won't accept contributions from fossil fuel companies.

-Castro has spoken often about the urgency of the threat posed by climate change, and in his campaign announcement, he called it "the biggest threat to our prosperity in this 21st Century."
-But while he has established credentials working to boost energy efficiency and renewable energy in San Antonio and as part of the Obama administration, climate change does not appear to be one of Castro's signature issues.
-Beyond the specifics in his housing plan, his campaign has not announced a detailed climate policy.
+Castro has spoken often about the urgency of the threat posed by climate change, and in his campaign announcement he called it "the biggest threat to our prosperity in this 21st Century."
+But while he has established credentials working to boost energy efficiency and renewable energy in San Antonio and as part of the Obama administration, climate change has not been one of his signature issues.
+Instead, he integrated climate change concerns into his other platforms, including his housing plan, and didn't release a climate-focused plan until shortly before a national candidates' town hall on climate change.